Cosmian/kms/documentation/docs/cli.md

 The permission has been properly removed
 ```

-You can call this command several times on every operations you want.
+You can call this command several times on every operation you want.
 See [authorization](authorization.md).

-## List permissions on a object
+## List permissions on an object

 ```sh
 $ cosmian_kms_cli permission list  b7c0e623-7800-4f87-a347-63bcf22cbd04